pedropmelojs/pedropmelojs/README.md

 - ⚡ Fun fact: Before i was a student i was learning the basics by myself

 ## 2022 GOALS:
-- 🛸 Master JavaScript and React Native
+- 🛸 Master JavaScript and React
-- 🎌 Learn to make a mobile app
+- 🎌 Learn to make a modern web app
 - 🥗 Have a healthier lifestyle

 ## Activity